 RADIO PRODUCTION INTERNSHIP

-Each week, staff from Science Friday’s radio production team interview scientists from around the world about their groundbreaking and news-making achievements.
-Behind the scenes, SciFri producers choose show topics, book and interview guests, write on-air copy and questions, and arrange the technical details of the show.
+Each week, staff members from Science Friday’s radio production team interview scientists from around the world about their groundbreaking and news-making achievements.
+SciFri producers choose show topics, pre-interview and book guests, write on-air copy and questions, and arrange the technical details of the show.

 Science Friday radio interns assist with research and pitch story ideas for upcoming shows.
-They also screen listener phone calls during the show’s live broadcast, helping choose which callers may comment on air.
-Interns also have the opportunity to do segment-related research, sit in on pre-interviews (and eventually conduct them), book short segments, and write on-air copy and questions for host Ira Flatow.
+Interns also have the opportunity to do segment-related research, sit in on pre-interviews (and eventually conduct them), book short segments, and write on-air copy and questions.

-Radio production interns must be available on both Monday and Friday, as well as one or two additional days per week.
-Interns who are producing a radio segment for a given week’s show must also be reachable by email/cell even when they’re not in the office.
+Radio production interns must be available to work full days on Monday and Friday in Science Friday’s midtown Manhattan offices, as well as one or two additional days per week.
+Interns with production commitments for the Friday show must also be easily reachable by email/cell even when off-site.

-Interns spend most of their time pitching story ideas and writing for the website.
-They also attend editorial meetings, during which they have the opportunity to learn about radio production.
-Other responsibilities include using a customized content management system (CMS) to update certain features on ScienceFriday.com on a weekly basis.
-Interns also learn how to research, resize, and publish photographs that accompany other site content.
-Because Science Friday is active on several social media platforms, interns help research new social media tools and best practices that contribute to Science Friday’s social media strategy.
-They also gain experience writing pithy and tone-appropriate text for sharing across social media channels.
-Interns assist with moderating the website’s comments as well.
+Interns spend most of their time pitching story ideas, writing for the website, and fact checking articles.
+They also attend editorial meetings, during which they have the opportunity to suggest ideas for the radio show and learn about show production.
+Other responsibilities might include using a customized content management system (CMS) to update certain features on ScienceFriday.com on a weekly basis and assisting with social media.